Royal Victoria Place redevelopment FAQs

 We undertook very successful public engagement during May 2025 to best understand what residents and visitors would like to see in a future Royal Victoria Place before Full Council was asked to take a view on the feasibility study report.
 Read the results of the public engagement

 We will keep people informed about progress in the coming months.
-We will be undertaking further engagement with residents and businesses when we have an initial design and offer.
-It is expected that further public engagement will commence early in 2026.
+We will be undertaking further engagement with residents and businesses when we have an initial design.
+We expect further public engagement will commence early in 2026.

-This further engagement will take place before a planning application is submitted and the statutory planning consultation that takes place.
+This further engagement will take place before a planning application is submitted and any statutory planning consultation.

 In advance of formal consultation we welcome views about the future look of Royal Victoria Place rvp@tunbridgewells.gov.uk.